 Baseball is America's National Pastime.
 While the game may have evolved throughout history, the game as we know it was popularized in the good old USA!
 The earliest mention of the game was found in 1791, the same year as the ratification of the U. S. Bill of Rights, in a statute in Pittsfield, Massachusetts banning "baseball" within 80 yards of a new town meeting hall.
 Alexander Cartwright is credited with writing baseball rules in 1845 for the New York Knickerbockers.
 The poem Casey At the Bat was written in 1888 by Ernest Lawrence Thayer.
-A sequel, Casey - Twenty Years Later was written by Clarence P. McDonald in 1908.
+Casey was redeemed in a sequel, Casey - Twenty Years Later, written by Clarence P. McDonald in 1908.

 Take me out to the ball game,

 I don't care if I ever get back.

 Let me root, root, root for the home team,

 If they don't win it's a shame.

 For it's one, two, three strikes, you're out,

 The outlook wasn’t brilliant for the Mudville nine that day:

 The score stood four to two, with but one inning more to play,

 And then when Cooney died at first, and Barrows did the same,